NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

 The "Web Shell" button will open a terminal to your instance, and the "Wed Desktop" button will open a view of the instance's graphical desktop (if enabled).
 Both views open in a new browser tab, and Exosphere automatically logs you in to the instance.
-For this tutorial you should open a Web Desktop so that you will be able to view the plots that are generated from the simulation output.
+For this tutorial, either options will work, as you will be mostly using the terminals.

 If you wish to log in to the instance from a shell on your computer, you can do so following the information in this optional content: